U.N. warns Tanzania not to reject people fleeing Mozambique violence

 The military said on Sunday that Palma was now “completely safe”, while local media that visited the town said some citizens had started to return.

-However the full extent of the casualties and displacement from the attack remains unclear.
+The full extent of the casualties and displacement from the attack remain unclear.

+Reporting by Emma Rumney in Johannesburg, David Lewis in Nairobi, Giulia Paravicini in Addis Ababa and Manuel Mucari in Maputo; Additional reporting by Matthieu Protard in Paris; Editing by Philippa Fletcher and Alexandra Zavis

 Our Standards: The Thomson Reuters Trust Principles.